 A few days later my kit arrived.
 But, alas the time wasn’t right to open it.
 I needed space, quiet and the sofa to myself – I needed ‘me’ time!
 That time soon arrived a day later.
 Like preparing to open a selection box of chocolates, I got comfy on the sofa and opened up the kit.

-It was filled with DVD’s; a printed manual; coloured drapes; material swatches; a colour wheel and an eye analyser.
+It was filled with all sorts of goodies!!
+Coloured drapes, material swatches, a colour wheel and an eye analyser.
 Wow.
 This is serious stuff!

 Time to get started on the Colour Analysis training – One of my first exercises was to understand the seasons.
 All of us are either a Winter, Summer, Autumn or a Spring.
 Each colour palette is exclusive to that season.
 My test was to sort 60 pieces of fabric into their correct seasons.
 I stare, completely overwhelmed by the task in front of me.
 All these swatches, to the untrained eye (mine) look so blooming similar!
 And I tell you what, even more similar when you can’t focus because your eyes are full of tears of frustration!
 I have failed at the first hurdle.
 This colour analysis, that I thought faddy and overrated, is actually surprisingly technical.
 I’m going to have to open my mind and take on board the complexities of colour and appreciate their worth.

 I take a deep breath and start again.
 I practice over and over until I can (most of the time) differentiate between a Summer blue versus a Spring blue and a Winter red versus an Autumn red and so on.
 Not an easy thing to learn but eventually your eyes do get clever in distinguishing the difference.

 The next exercise in Colour Analysis is ‘draping’.
 This is where you use coloured drapes that are, as the name suggests, draped near the face of your willing ‘guinea pig’ model (boyfriend, mum, son, daughter, Tesco delivery man!) to determine which season best suits them.